 After more than three years of discussions and deliberations, last week the government approved a development consent order for the £1.7 billion A303 Stonehenge Expressway highway scheme.

 Sharps Redmore principal acoustic consultant, Clive Bentley appeared as an expert witness and gave evidence at the public hearings into the project.
-Using the Natural Tranquillity Method he found that removal of the existing road (as proposed) would result in a considerable improvement in the tranquillity of the area around the Stonehenge site.
+Using the Natural Tranquility Method he found that removal of the existing road (as proposed) would result in a considerable improvement in the tranquillity of the area around the Stonehenge site.

 However, for improving visitor experience and tranquillity in the main visitor areas around the stones, he found that the proposed A303 expressway rerouting would have negligible impact on the level of tranquility.
 This is because the main source of noise at the World-Heritage listed site is tourist groups, rather than traffic noise.